About the program

 - Prior to or early in the application process, applicants are strongly advised to communicate with UNE faculty with whom they would like to work.

-- Meeting with faculty during the application process does not in any way negate the need to fully complete the application and admissions process.
+- Meeting with faculty during the application process does not in any way negate the need to fully complete the application and proceed through the admissions process.

-- Candidates are reviewed by program faculty and are admitted based on academics and experiences that might be the best fit with the open research opportunities.
+- Candidates are reviewed by program faculty.
+Admission is based on academics and experiences that might be the best fit with current open research opportunities.

-- Applications completed after the posted deadline will be reviewed on a space-available basis.
+- Applications completed after the application deadline will be reviewed on a space-available basis.

 - Applicants offered admission will be expected to pay a non-refundable deposit to secure a seat in the program.

-- The non-refundable deposit is applied toward fees not covered by the assistantship or grant received upon acceptance.
+- The non-refundable deposit is applied toward fees not covered by any assistantships or grants received upon acceptance.

 - Should the candidate decide not to matriculate in the program, the deposit will be forfeited.